sidebase/nuxt-auth/README.md

 - [`auth`-key in `nuxt.config.ts`](#nuxtconfigts): Configure the module itself, e.g., where the auth-endpoints are, what origin the app is deployed to, ...
 - [NuxtAuthHandler](#nuxtauthhandler): Configure the authentication behavior, e.g., what authentication providers to use

 For a production deployment, you will have to at least set the:
 - `origin` inside the `nuxt.config.ts` config (equivalent to `NEXTAUTH_URL` environment variable),
 - `secret` inside the `NuxtAuthHandler` config (equivalent to `NEXTAUTH_SECRET` environment variable)
 - `STRAPI_BASE_URL` Strapi base URL for all API endpoints by default http://localhost:1337
 - `STRAPI_API_TOKEN_SECRET` optional, but required for server-to-server and/or headless usage.

-In your .env file add the following line:
+1. In your .env file add the following lines:
 ```ts
 // Strapi v4 url, out of the box
  STRAPI_BASE_URL=http://localhost:1337/api
  STRAPI_API_TOKEN_SECRET=optional
 ```

-In your `nuxt.config.ts` file, configure it like the following
+2. In your `nuxt.config.ts` file, configure it like the following
 ```ts
 export default defineNuxtConfig({
   runtimeConfig: {